CHAPTER SIX—DEPARTURE

 “No,” Erika insisted.
 “You need to let me go.
 I can’t be here.
 I have to go home.
 My family will think I got lost in the woods.
 They’ll think I’m dead.”

-“I’m sorry, Ms. Davenport,” Yeun said.
+“I’m sorry, Ms. Hodgson,” Yeun said.
 “You can’t have any contact with the outside world right now—”

 “But they’ll look for me!” she cried.
 “We’ve already been through so much.
 I can’t do this to them—”